-Using Apache Ranger for Access Control and Data Governance in the Cloud
+Apache Ranger Guide for Access Control & Data Governance in the Cloud

 Apache Ranger is an open-source project for providing data access control in a Hadoop ecosystem.
 It is (now merged with Cloudera) as a complete solution for effecting data governance and access controls in the cloud.